NVIDIA/nvbench/docs/best_practices.md

 # NVBench Best Practices

-NVBench is a **small but actively developed benchmarking library** for CUDA GPU workloads.
-The [README](https://github.com/NVIDIA/cuCollections/blob/dev/README.md) is the best starting point, listing all the details where users can get hands-on 101 from installation to usage of the framework.
-It has links to, e.g., the [benchmark documentation](https://github.com/NVIDIA/nvbench/blob/main/docs/benchmarks.md), which contains all the information needed for users to use NVBench and all the key features NVBench supports.
-It also has links and pointers to [code examples](https://github.com/NVIDIA/nvbench/tree/main/examples) where users can get hands-on samples on how to apply NVBench to their own codebase.
+NVBench is a **small yet actively developed benchmarking library** for CUDA GPU workloads.
+The [README](https://github.com/NVIDIA/cuCollections/blob/dev/README.md) serves as the ideal starting point, providing detailed guidance for users to get hands-on experience—from installation to framework usage.
+It includes links to the [benchmark documentation](https://github.com/NVIDIA/nvbench/blob/main/docs/benchmarks.md), which covers all essential features and usage instructions, as well as links to [code examples](https://github.com/NVIDIA/nvbench/tree/main/examples) that demonstrate how to integrate NVBench into a user’s codebase.

-This document is not meant to replace the detailed benchmark documentation ([here](https://github.com/NVIDIA/nvbench/blob/main/docs/benchmarks.md)) or the CLI help guides ([CLI help](https://github.com/NVIDIA/nvbench/blob/main/docs/cli_help.md) and [CLI axis help](https://github.com/NVIDIA/nvbench/blob/main/docs/cli_help_axis.md)).
-All the examples shown are for demonstration purposes and are **not a recommendation guide for the best use in real-case problems**.
+This document is **not intended to replace** the detailed benchmark documentation ([here](https://github.com/NVIDIA/nvbench/blob/main/docs/benchmarks.md)) or the CLI help guides ([CLI help](https://github.com/NVIDIA/nvbench/blob/main/docs/cli_help.md) and [CLI axis help](https://github.com/NVIDIA/nvbench/blob/main/docs/cli_help_axis.md)).
+All examples provided are for demonstration purposes and are **not intended as recommendations for best practices in real-world scenarios**.

----

 ## NVBench